 Your risk temperament is based on what's going on in the world and what stage you are in using those monies.

 While you can't control stock market volatility, you can control how your investment portfolios are managed.
-There are a number of timeless tips and strategies for investing during volatile markets.
-Here are six ways to deal with a volatile stock market:
+There are a number of timeless tips and strategies for investing in volatile markets.
+Here are seven ways to deal with a volatile stock market:

 1. Don't make emotional decisions.

 It's normal to feel nervous when markets drop, but it's important to try to keep your emotions in check.
-Withdrawing money while the market is down is essentially locking in the losses before there is time for it to rebound.
+Withdrawing money while the market is down is essentially locking in the losses before there is time for the market to rebound.
 By staying the course, you may end up making gains when the markets recover.
-Before 2022, the stock market, as measured by the S&P 500 Index, had endured 13 bear markets since the end of World War II, all of which fully recovered in an average of 26 months, with the index even exceeding its peak by an average of 68%.

 2. Assess (or reassess) your risk tolerance.